amiehannah/JSCalculator/README.md

 4. Listens for the next set of number buttons selected
 5. When the user clicks equals - this needs to perform the maths and return a total value
 6. When the user clicks clear the calculator needs to reset.

-Requirements:
-- Minimum of 10 Git commits for the development.
-- Accept a minimum of 2 inputs, perform an operation and return the output.
-- Mobile first approach

 Approach: